 Reason 5: Criticism for Good

 I’m neither a hypocrite nor deluded.
-I have of course written a number of reviews which are more negative than positive, and of course, for some, my honesty in those reviews may seem harsh in places; I won’t deny that sometimes honesty requires tough love.
+I have of course written a number of reviews which are more negative than positive, and of course, for some, my honesty in those reviews may seem harsh in places.
+I won’t deny that sometimes honesty requires tough love.
 I do feel though, that they are shaped for progress and development rather than a carefully crafted kick in the shin.
-I do criticise and I do accept that some shows are genuinely bad overall- sometimes even awful; but as I said above, they’re never so awful that nothing can be held up as a minor success on a sinking ship.
+Productions are never so awful that nothing can be held up as a minor success on a sinking ship.
 That one actor carrying the rest of the under-prepared cast, or the excellent set design capturing imaginations while some of the performances might be making the audience think about their ironing piling up at home; there’s ALWAYS something to praise.
-Most importantly, any criticism I write is never blindly critical; it is justified clearly, fairly and thoughtfully, and I will never mislead readers.

 I get the impression that there’s some sort of unspoken ratio in terms of the PH reading across so many reviews, with any imbalance in either direction (ironically) attracting criticism on the grounds of there being too much of the same, with an implication that the reviewer is not ‘serious’ or discerning enough to be honest.
-So let me say this as a parting note: I won’t ever limit the depth or breadth of my praise for fear of appearing undiscerning or disingenuous; when I praise, I mean it, so why would I restrict it?
 There are two things that my reviews will never be: crushingly rude or unnecessarily scathing.
 There are three things that my reviews will always be: fair, honest and determined to find a silver lining, no matter the height of the flaw floodwaters.
-I don’t work for a specific publication, so I have no specification to follow; I freely judge merits and flaws, justifying those judgements with honesty.
 I’d like to see more acknowledgement of the fact that it’s possible to write a string of glowing reviews when a glowing review is deserved; that there’s no need to dilute praise in order to show variety in the writing of reviews; and finally, that it is possible to entertain and inform without outright, unwarranted samurai slicing when it comes to reviewing.